Installation

 Authorization: License <token>header. - Verify the token against the Supertab JWKS.

-- Record an analytics event.
+- Record a license-usage event, plus an analytics event when

-- If no token is present, run bot detection and apply the enforcement mode.
+analytics_enabledis set. - If no token is present, run bot detection and apply the enforcement mode.

 Framework Integration